At the Batel Institute for Jewish History, we are dedicated to preserving and sharing Jewish heritage through dynamic educational experiences.

-The Bat El Institut brings together researchers, educators, and cultural professionals dedicated to preserving Czech Jewish heritage and renewing Holocaust education.
+The Bat El Institute brings together researchers, educators, and cultural professionals dedicated to preserving Czech Jewish heritage and revitalizing Holocaust education.
 Our team combines academic expertise with creative approaches to storytelling, ensuring that history is presented with accuracy, depth, and humanity.

-Together, we work to ensure that our research and educational programs have a lasting impact — connecting historical truth with the realities and challenges of today.
+Together, we strive to ensure that our research and educational programs have a lasting impact — connecting historical truth with the realities and challenges of today.

-The Bat El Institut brings together researchers, educators, and cultural professionals dedicated to preserving Czech Jewish heritage and renewing Holocaust education.
+The Bat El Institute brings together researchers, educators, and cultural professionals dedicated to preserving Czech Jewish heritage and revitalizing Holocaust education.
 Our team combines academic expertise with creative approaches to storytelling, ensuring that history is presented with accuracy, depth, and humanity.

-Together, we work to ensure that our research and educational programs have a lasting impact — connecting historical truth with the realities and challenges of today.
+Together, we strive to ensure that our research and educational programs have a lasting impact — connecting historical truth with the realities and challenges of today.

-Yvonne is the Executive Director of the Batel Institute for Jewish History and a PhD candidate at Charles University.
+Yvonne is a Charles University fellow specializing in Czech Jewish history and the CEO of Jewish Prague Tours.
 With over seven years of experience leading educational programs on Czech Jewish heritage, she connects scholarship with public engagement and makes history accessible to modern audiences through the institute’s social media platforms.

 Pavel is a leading expert on the Terezín Ghetto with over twenty years of experience in Holocaust education.
 He has conducted more than thirty survivor interviews and authored two works of historical fiction, Tour Guide Story and Jom Kippur, both dedicated to remembrance and education.
 At the Batel Institute, Pavel leads research and educational programs that preserve the memory of Terezín and promote critical Holocaust education.